 Textile-Based Smoke and Fire Curtains

-Textile-based smoke curtains are made from woven fibers and then coated.
-They are most often used for wall openings and other large spaces like atriums, theaters, schools and auditoriums and housed in the ceiling, programmed to deploy vertically when triggered by a fire and smoke system.
+Smoke curtains made from woven fibers and coated textiles are commonly used for large spaces such as wall openings, atriums, theaters, schools, and auditoriums.
+These curtains are typically installed in the ceiling and programmed to deploy vertically when triggered by a fire and smoke system.

 To clean textile-based smoke curtains: